celery/celery/docs/userguide/configuration.rst

 The configured directory needs to be shared and writable by all servers using the backend.

-If you are trying Celery on a single system you can simply use the backend without any further configuration.
+If you're trying Celery on a single system you can simply use the backend without any further configuration.
 For larger clusters you could use NFS, `GlusterFS`_, CIFS, `HDFS`_ (using FUSE) or any other file-system.